 Playing golf can be a gratifying experience that leaves you feeling mentally sharper and physically more fit.

 #11 Learn How to Paddleboard

 If you’re thinking that you couldn’t possibly balance standing on a board in the water, think again.
 Start by balancing on your knees and slowly work your way to standing up.
-If you ever rode a bike before, you can paddleboard as well.
+If you’ve ever ridden a bike before, you can paddleboard as well.

-Paddleboarding is the perfect way to get a full-body workout that improves balance, builds strength back up if you’re feeling weakened from an injury or surgery, and it is a fantastic stress relief.
+Paddleboarding is the perfect way to get a full-body workout that improves balance, builds strength back up if you’re feeling weakened from an injury or surgery, and it’s a fantastic stress relief.